chimericdream/worldofpannotia.com/src/equipment/goods-services/adventuring-gear/index.md

 **Rope, Hempen:** This rope has 2 hit points and can be burst with a DC 23 Strength check.

 **Rope, Silk:** This rope has 4 hit points and can be burst with a DC 24 Strength check.
-It is so supple that it provides a +2 circumstance bonus on _use rope_ checks.
+It is so supple that it provides a +2 circumstance bonus on {% skill_link use-rope %} checks.

 **Spyglass:** Objects viewed through a spyglass are magnified to twice their size.